beranalpa/cortensor-watcher-bot/README.md

   Sets how long the majority state must be unchanged before a stagnation alert is triggered.
   _Example: /stagnation_timer 60
   sets the timer to one hour._

+## Acknowledgements

+This project was heavily inspired by the original work on node monitoring scripts by **scerb**.
+A big thank you for providing the foundational concepts and logic that made this enhanced version possible.

+- You can find the project that inspired this one here: **[scerb/node_watch](https://github.com/scerb/node_watch/)**

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.